-2. Lobsters adveritzed as Wild Caught.
-As oppossed to what?
+2. Lobsters advertsed as Wild Caught.
+As opposed to what?
 Tame lobsters?
 It's not a selling point.
 All lobsters are Wild Caught.
 Lobsters can not be farmed raised.
 Blather!
 I did see one tame, non-wild lobster in the Boston Aquarium.
 He was a Big 40 pound lobster and is still there.
 Very hard to find in the big tank it's like "Where's Waldo?"

-3. Anti-biotic free lobsters.
-We don't vaccinate our lobsters, the shells are too hard.
-This misnomer comes from an attempt serveral years ago in Maine when two, very, large lobster pounds tried to prevent mortality through the winter storage ( remember paragraph 14 about pounded lobsters).
-The scientific trial introduced antibiotics to the lobster feed.
+3. Antibiotic free lobsters.
+We don't vaccinate our lobsters, the shells are too hard and the band aid fall off.
+This misnomer comes from an attempt many years ago in Maine when two, very, large lobster pounds tried to prevent mortality through the winter storage (remember paragraph 14 about pounded lobsters).
+The scientific trial introduced antibiotics to the Purina lobster feed.
 It was unsuccessful and never repeated.
 Nobody adds antibiotics to their lobster tanks.
-And nobody feeds the lobsters while in the temprorary holding tanks.
+Nobody feeds the lobsters antibiotics while they are in the temporary holding tanks.

 4. Humanely Caught Claim.
 This is a new one.
 Lobsters are all caught the same way and handled in the same way.
 You would not want to break off a claw by treating them roughly.
-Maybe it just means they are caught by humans.
+Maybe it just means they are caught by humans and not by R2D2.
 Go figure.
 Just more blather.

 That also goes for humanely handled, humanely packed and humanely shipped.
 As opposed to firing them out of an air canon from the street to your porch wrapped in a t-shirt.

 5. Gluten Free Lobsters.
 It was only a matter of time before some scalawag made this claim and some website did this year.
 All lobsters are gluten free.
 There are no wheat fields in the ocean.